outreachy-wasian/wikidata-authorBot/README.md

   - no author last name (P9688) qualifier
 - Extracts citations using database APIs for the aforementioned compatible databases
 - Adds the aforementioned properties to scientific paper items on Wikidata.
-- Is able to both add author item statements and detect existing author information and add missing info to it, as well as detecting slight difference by checking aliases and acronyms.
+- Is able to both add author item statements and detect existing author information and add missing info to it, as well as detecting small differences by checking aliases and acronyms.

 # Things to improve/Future features:
 - One-by-one API extraction: Unable to get a 'batch' set of author citations, which would reduce author calls considerably